 Events in 2019

-Masconic Hall.
-Mill Bay.
-2:00-4:00.
-The speaker is a well-known Victoria Horticulturist.
-Rather than a digital presentation, the speaker will show large samples of the plants she will be talking about.
+Our speaker is a well-known Victoria Horticulturist and expert gardener.
+Rather than a digital presentation, the speaker will show large samples of the plants he will be discussing.
 Samples will be on hand to pass around.
 A handout on the plants will be available electronically prior to the presentation.

 Wednesday November 13, 2019.